 Visit Free Monuments and Attractions

-In Kolkata, a walk across the Howrah Bridge is excellent entertainment value.
+In Kolkata, a walk across Howrah Bridge is excellent entertainment value.
 It's said to be the busiest bridge in the world.
 The sheer volume and variety of traffic it carries is astonishing.
 The grassy expanse of the Maidan is an attractive place to have a stroll through.
-You'll come across a number of monuments there, such as Fort William, Shahid Minar, St Paul's Cathedral, and Victoria Memorial.
+You'll come across several monuments there, such as Fort William, Shahid Minar, Saint Paul's Cathedral, and Victoria Memorial.

 Go for a Nature Walk

-There are some very enjoyable gardens in India, which are free of cost.
+There are some pleasant gardens in India, which are free of cost.
 Many of them are in Delhi.
-One of the best is Lodi Gardens, built around the tombs of 15th and 16th century rulers.
-Mehrauli Archaeological Park is also free and has numerous interesting historical monuments.
+One of the best is Lodhi Gardens, built around the tombs of 15th and 16th century rulers.
+Mehrauli Archaeological Park, next to Qutub Minar, is also free and has numerous interesting historical monuments.